 Approximately 67% of the consumer journey happens online.
 So, if that’s the case, are the opportunities to tap into these behavioural moments lost?

 For example, non-verbal clues can be discovered through analytical data on your website.
-With the right tooling, you can see how many times an individual lead has looked at a certain product or page, and for how long.
+With the right tooling, you can see how many times an individual lead has looked at a particular product or page, and for how long.
 You can see if they’ve moved from a product page to a pricing page.
-You can see that they have read a number of blog posts to give them a background and educate them.
+You can see that they have read several blog posts to give them a background and educate them.

 All of this data can feed into your lead scoring system, and when passed to the sales team can significantly improve their ability to convert a lead.